toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/01-Expedia-QuickConnect-Avail-&-Rates-API/01-quick-start.md

 </AvailRateUpdateRS>
 ```
 ## Connect To Production
-When EQC partners are ready to start sending AR request messages to Expedia QuickConnect to update their rates and availability they should contact their Connectivity Account Manager or reach us at eqcss@expedia.com to obtain the right to use Expedia QuickConnect.
+When EQC partners are ready to start sending AR request messages to Expedia QuickConnect to update their rates and availability they should contact their Connectivity Account Manager or reach us via the [Contact Page](https://expediaconnectivity.com/contact-us) to obtain the right to use Expedia QuickConnect.
 Expedia will then provide the necessary information for connecting to our live environment.